Theme

 MiMo-V2.5-ASR is a speech-recognition model from Xiaomi MiMo, presented around transcription for Mandarin, English, Chinese dialects, code-switched speech, songs, noisy audio, and multi-speaker conversations.

 The official repository presents MiMo-V2.5-ASR as an end-to-end automatic speech recognition model with downloadable model files, a local Gradio demo, and Python API usage.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, setup needs, and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is